lakshaydulani/typescript-summary/README.md

 }
 ```

-### Using interface to restrict input parameter to a function
+### Using Interface to restrict input parameter to a function

 ```
 interface Square{